 Instructions

-- Place the chicken in a large pot, add the bay leaf and allspice berries and enough water to cover the chicken completely (approx. ½ pot).
+- Cook stock: Place the chicken in a large pot, add the bay leaf and allspice berries and most of the stock.
 Cover, bring to the boil then lower the heat and simmer for 20 minutes.
 Skim the white residue off the top (this will form at the start of cooking).

-- In the meantime prepare the vegetables.
-In a large pan melt the butter, add the chopped onion, grated carrot, celery root and a pinch of salt and cook over a low-medium heat for about 5 minutes stirring often.
-This will help release more flavour from the vegetables.
+- Sautee vegetables: In the meantime prepare the vegetables.
+In a large pan melt the butter with oil, add the onion and leek and cook gently for 3 minutes stirring often.
+Add grated carrot, celery root and continue cooking over a medium heat for about 4 minutes stirring often (this will help release more flavour from the vegetables).
+Remove from the heat.

-- To the pot add the vegetable mixture as well as cubed potatoes, stir, cover, bring to the boil again then lower the heat and simmer for 15 minutes.
+- Cook soup: To the soup pot add the vegetable mixture and cubed potatoes.
+Stir, cover, bring to the boil again then lower the heat and simmer for 15 minutes.

-- Add the grated dill pickles, brine, parsley and a little water (if the soup seems too thick).
-Stir, bring to the boil then simmer for about 8 minutes.
+- Add dill pickles: Add the grated dill pickles, brine water (a small amount at first) and a little more stock if needed (if the soup seems too thick).
+Stir, add pepper to taste then cover and simmer for 8-10 minutes.
+Remove from the heat.

-- Remove the soup from the heat.
-Carefully remove the chicken from the pot and place on a large plate.
-Separate the meat from the bone and return the chicken to the pot.
+- Shred chicken: Carefully remove the chicken from the pot and place on a large plate/cutting board.
+Separate the meat from the bone, shred the meat and return to the pot.
+Stir in the parsley, add a little more brine or stock, if required, and adjust the seasoning as needed.

 Notes

-- You will need Polish dill pickles in brine (NOT in vinegar) to make this soup.
-They are available to buy from Polish delicatessens.
+- Use traditional Polish dill pickles in natural brine ('ogόrki kiszone'), not in vinegar.
+They are available to buy from Polish stores.

 - Adjust the amount of pickle brine to your taste.

-- You may not need to add any salt (both the pickles and brine are quite salty).
+- You may not need to add any salt, but be generous with pepper.

 - Freeze for up to 3 months.